Fraunhofer-Chile finds a solar combo (PV-CSP hybrid) generates the same flexible energy as gas, at lower LCOE

 Ammonia (NH3) is key to enabling the solar hydrogen (H2) future, says a prominent Australian researcher.
 Solar fuel could be stored, bottled and shipped globally in ammonia

 What part will solar thermochemistry play in building a future hydrogen economy?
-For an overview, we checked with a top solar hydrogen expert, Christian Sattler, who holds 18 patents and has authored 158 peer-reviewed papers.
-Sattler heads the Department of Solar Chemical Engineering at the Institute of Solar Research at Deutsches Zentrum für Luft- und […]
+For an overview, we interviewed a top solar hydrogen expert, Christian Sattler, who holds 18 patents and has authored 158 peer-reviewed papers on the technology.
+Sattler heads the Department of Solar Chemical Engineering at the Institute of Solar Research at Deutsches Zentrum für […]

 Mintek pyrometallurgy engineer Lina Hockaday is trying a highly focused solar reactor to replace the fossil energy used as part of the steelmaking process